danielambos/angular_facebook/README.md

-angular_facebook
+Angular Facebook
 ================

 Angular Facebook model, with commons services, based in promise events.

+## Initializing js skd api.

-To do that you need to insert the javascript sdk facebook synchronously.
+You need to insert the javascript sdk facebook synchronously:

-Insert

-<script src="//connect.facebook.net/en_US/all.js"></script>

-in your master view, change the language en_US to your default if needed, please visit https://developers.facebook.com/docs/reference/javascript/ for more information about Facebook javascript sdk.
+Insert an script tag to your master view with src="//connect.facebook.net/en_US/all.js", change the language en_US to your default if needed, please visit https://developers.facebook.com/docs/reference/javascript/ for more information about Facebook javascript sdk.

+## Usage

 To use the services you have to include de $facebook service dependencies to your controller or other model and wait the then() callback, see the exemple:

 	function loginCtrl($scope, $facebook) {

 		$scope.login = function() {

 			$facebook.login().then(function(response) {

 				console.log(response)

 			})

 		}

 	}